WilliamQLiu/williamqliu.github.io/_posts/2018-03-21-kubernetes.md

 Apply - declarative management - changes that you may have applied to a live object are maintained even if you apply other changes to the object

 `kubectl apply -f pingpong.py`

+## Kubernetes Object Model

+Kubernetes has an object model that represents various entities in the Kubernetes cluster.
+Entities
+describe:

+* What containerized applications are running and on which code
+* Application resource consumption
+* Different policies attached to applications, like restart/upgrade policies, fault tolerance, etc.

+Each object declares our intent or desired state using the __spec__ field.
+Kubernetes manages the __status__ field for objects, which it uses to record the actual state of the object.

+Examples of objects include:

+* Pods - simplest type of Kubernetes object
+* ReplicaSets
+* Deployments
+* Namespaces

+### Create an Object

+To create an object, we provide the __spec__ field to the Kubernetes API server (saying here is the desired state) along with other details in a __JSON__ format.
+We can also provide an object definition in a __.yaml__ file, which is converted by kubectl into a JSON payload and sent to the API server.

+Example Deployment object:

+	apiVersion: apps/v1
+	kind: Deployment
+	metadata:
+	  name: nginx-deployment
+	  labels:
+	    app: nginx
+	spec:
+	  replicas: 3
+	  selector:
+	    matchLabels:
+	      app: nginx
+	  template:
+	    metadata:
+	      labels:
+	        app: nginx
+	    spec:
+	      containers:
+	      - name: nginx
+	        image: nginx:1.7.9
+	        ports:
+	        - containerPort: 80

+### Fields for Objects

+__apiVersion__ mentions the API endpoint on the API server that we're connecting to __kind__ mentions the object type (in this case, Deployment) __metadata__ we attach basic information to objects, like name __spec__ we define the desired state of the deployment (e.g. at least 3 pods are running) __labels__ are key-value pairs that can attach to any object Once the object is created, Kubernetes attaches the __status__ field to the object.

+### Labels

+__Labels__ are key-value pairs that can attach to any object (e.g. a Pod).
+They are used to organize and select a subset of objects (e.g. app:backend, app:frontend, env:qa, env:live)
+You can select with:

+__Equality-Based Selectors__ - allow filtering of objects based on Label keys and values e.g. `=`, `==`, `!=` like `env==dev`

+__Set-Based Selectors__ allow filtering of objects on a set of values e.g. `in`, `notin`, `exist` operators like `env in (dev,qa)`

+### ReplicationControllers

+A __ReplicationController (rc)__ is a controller that is part of the master node's controller manager.
+It makes sure that a specific number of replicas for a Pod are running at any time.
+If there are extra, it kills the extra Pods.
+If there are less, it brings up more.

+We use controllers like ReplicationController to create and manage Pods.
+ReplicationControllers only support Equality-Based Selectors.

+### ReplicaSets

+A __ReplicaSet (rs)__ is the next-generation ReplicationController.
+It supports both equality and set-based selection.

+ReplicaSets can be used independently, but are mostly used by Deployments to orchestrate the Pod creation, deletion, and updates.
+A Deployment automatically creates the ReplicaSets and we don't have to worry about managing them.

+### Deployments

+A __Deployment__ object provides declarative updates to Pods and ReplicaSets.
+The __DeploymentController__ is part of the master node's controller manager and it makes sure that the current state always matches the desired state.

+For example, we might have a Deployment that creates a ReplicaSet A. ReplicaSet A then creates 3 Pods.
+Each Pod uses the container `nginx:1.7.9` image.

+#### Deployment Rollout

+__Deployment Rollout__ is when we change our containers to use an image from `nginx:1.7.9` to `nginx:1.9.1`, we update the Pods Template and a new ReplicaSet B gets created.
+Once ReplicaSet B is ready, the Deployment starts pointing to it.

+Note: A rollout is only triggered when we update the Pods Template for a deployment.
+Operations like scaling the deployment do not trigger the deployment.

+If something goes wrong, Deployments have a feature called __Deployment Recording__, which allows you to rollback to a previously known state.

+### Namespaces

+We can partition the Kubernetes cluster into sub-clusters called __namespaces__.
+This is useful when you have many users that you would like to organize into teams/projects.
+The names of the resources/objects created inside a Namespace are unique, but not across Namespaces.

+To see all namespaces, run:

+	$kubectl get namespaces

+Usually there are two default namespaces:

+* __kube-sytsem__ - contains the objects created by the Kubernetes system
+* __default__ - contains the objects which belong to any other Namespace, connects here by default
+* __kube-public__ - a special namespace which is readable by all users and used for special purposes like bootstrapping a cluster

+You can divide cluster resources within Namespaces using __Resource Quotas__.

 ## Config Maps